 A common issue when working with long documents is how to maintain consistent formatting across all pages?
 Learning how to use Styles in Word is a fundamental skill that all users should have yet many users don’t understand.
 Working with a document is not just about adding text, it is also about making that text easy to read and ensuring the document flows well.

 Personally I am a huge fan of styles and I use them on a very regular basis.
 In fact, I’m using them right now as I type up this draft post on my computer.
-Styles provide an easy and efficient way to apply consistent formatting to any document and make it very simple to apply style changes to your entire document.
+Styles in Word provide an easy and efficient way to apply consistent formatting to any document and make it simple to change styling across an entire document at any stage in the future.

 Styles are essentially a group of formatting properties that you use under a single defined name.
-Instead of individually applying a font style, size, bold or italics, paragraph spacing or any of the formatting choices available, you can save all these individual settings as a group which is defined by a single name.
-There are four main types of styles which I have outlined below:
+Instead of applying a font style, size, paragraph spacing or any other formatting options to each individual sentence or paragraph, you can save these formatting settings as a Style which is defined by a single name.

-The Style gallery provides an easy way to access the styles available, or the ones already being used within your document.
-The gallery is displayed on the Home tab of the Ribbon and gives you a visual representation of what the style looks like along with the name of the style.
+The Style gallery provides an easy way to access the built-in styles in Word.
+The gallery is displayed on the Home tab of the Ribbon and provides a visual representation of what the style looks like along with the name of the style.

 Some useful tips

-Some useful tips relating to navigating and viewing styles are as follows:
+Some useful tips when navigating and viewing styles include:

-- The styles listed in the gallery are the most commonly used styles within the current document so you will find that the options displayed will change depending on the document and what you have used previously.
+- The Styles listed in the gallery are the most commonly used styles so you will find that the options displayed will change depending on the document and what you have used previously.

-- Headings should be formatted as one of the built-in Heading styles and you have up to Heading 9 already defined and ready to use.
+- Headings should be formatted as one of the built-in Heading styles and you have from Heading 1 to Heading 9 already defined and ready to use.